What is Assessed Value?

 Do you have all of your information on line?

 Almost all of the information in the Assessor’s Office is public record.
-The amount paid in taxes is also public record and it is all available online.
+The amount paid in taxes is also public record and it is available online.
 Access the Assessor’s area and you may look up information by name, address or parcel number.
-Square footage & 2020 values are available and we have the drawings of the ground floor areas online and available for viewing.
-Information is also available at the Assessing Department counter as soon as the 2021 notices are mailed.
+Square footage & current year values are available as are drawings of the ground floor areas.

 Where do I change my address?

-You need to send a written request to the Assessing Department to change the mailing address and that will change the address for both assessments and taxes.
-It will not, however, change the water billing address.
-You must contact the water department separately.
+Please send a written request to the Assessing Department to change the mailing address for both assessments and taxes.
+Water bills are mailed to the property address as "occupant".

 Change of Address form.